In This Article

 Organizations must establish an “acceptable use policy” relating to the way mobiles devices are used, including the websites they can access, and the applications they can install.
 The policy should cover any laptop, smartphone or tablet that has access to CJI.
 Such devices will be held to the same security standards as on-premise devices, although a number of additional security measures may be required.
 For example, the user will be required to ensure that their device is password protected.
 They may be required to install Mobile Device Management (MDM) software, remote wiping software, and use a device locator service (to help find the device if it is lost or stolen).
 If employees are using their device on an unsecured public Wi-Fi network, they may be forced to use a Virtual Private Network (VPN), to ensure that all data transmissions are encrypted.

-All changes will be presented via single dashboard, which will include a detailed history of all events concerning CJI.
-Additionally, most solutions provide a set of pre-defined reports, which are customized to meet the CJIS reporting requirements of a wide range of data privacy standards, including those laid out by the CJIS.
+Lepide Data Security Platform assists you to track permission modifications, suspicious file and folder activity, anomalous failed logon attempts, privileged mailbox access, unauthorized password changes, and much more.
+All of them will be shown via a single dashboard, that too along with a detailed history of all activities related to CJI.
+Also, most solutions offer a predefined set of reports, which are tailored to satisfy the CJIS reporting needs of a vast majority of data privacy regulations, including those outlined by the CJIS.

-If you would like to see how Lepide can help you align with CJIS compliance, schedule a demo with one of our engineers today.
+To learn how Lepide can help you to get aligned with CJIS compliance, download a free trial or call one of our engineers to schedule a demo today.